 We believe the classroom environment effects every child in that classroom.
 A class that is "out of control" more than likely began that way long before the first child arrived.
-An effective CM team plans for a controlled, yet enjoyable classroom environment.
+An effective children's ministry team plans for a controlled, yet enjoyable classroom environment.
 The children's lack of discipline problems is simply a result of that planning.